 Wilhelm Schickard

 Wilhelm Schickard (see biography of Schickard) was born in the small south German town Herrenberg (near Tübingen) and educated in the Protestant theological seminary Tübinger Stift in Tübingen.
 He received his bachelor’s degree in 1609 and master’s degree in theology in 1611.
-In 1613 he became a Lutheran minister, continuing his work with the church until 1619, when he was appointed professor of Hebrew at the University of Tübingen, and in 1631 he became a professor of astronomy, mathematics, and geodesy.
+In 1613 he became a Lutheran minister, continuing his work with the church until 1619 when he was appointed professor of Hebrew at the University of Tübingen, and in 1631 he became a professor of astronomy, mathematics, and geodesy.

-Undoubtedly one of the most important events in the life of the modest deacon was his meeting in October, 1617, with the great astronomer Johann (Johannes) Kepler.
+Undoubtedly one of the most important events in the life of the modest deacon was his meeting in October 1617, with the great astronomer Johann (Johannes) Kepler.
 Kepler, just like Schickard, had studied theology at Tübinger Stift (Kepler lived in Tübingen from 1589 till 1594) and worked as a Lutheran minister some 20 years before him, before devoting his life to mathematics and astronomy.
 Kepler visited Tübingen during one of his journeys in Württemberg, to see his old friend Michael Maestlin (1550-1631) (a famous German astronomer and mathematician, who used to be a mentor of Johann Kepler, and just like Schickard and Kepler, was Magister of theology at Tübinger Stift from 1571 and worked some time as a Lutheran deacon) and others.

 It seems Schickard was recommended to Kepler just by Maestlin, who was Schickard’s teacher and precursor in the chair of astronomy.
 Maestlin probably was some kind of a patron for Schickard also (as he used to be for Kepler), because at that time there was no academic appointment without patronage.

 Kepler wrote his first impressions of Schickard in his diary—”In Nürtingen I met also an excellent talent, a math-loving young man, Wilhelm, a very industrious mechanic and lover of oriental languages.”
-Obviously during this meeting Kepler immediately recognized the massive intellect of the young Wilhelm, and encouraged his occasions with sciences.
+Obviously, during this meeting, Kepler immediately recognized the massive intellect of the young Wilhelm and encouraged his occasions with sciences.

-From this moment on, Schickard entered into close friendship and busy correspondence with Kepler until his death.
-During their acquaintance, Schickard made scientific investigations for Kepler, took care of Kepler’s son Ludwig (who was a student in Tübingen), created figures and copperplates by Kepler’s request, helped for the printing of Kepler’s renowned books, and (which is most interesting for us) designed a mechanical calculating machine.
-Schickard referred to the machine as Rechen Uhrcalculating meter or calculating clock, which proved to be the first mechanical calculating device ever created.
+From this moment on, Schickard entered into a close friendship and busy correspondence with Kepler until his death.
+During their acquaintance, Schickard made scientific investigations for Kepler, took care of Kepler’s son Ludwig (who was a student in Tübingen), created figures and copperplates by Kepler’s request, helped with the printing of Kepler’s renowned books, and (which is most interesting for us) designed a mechanical calculating machine.
+Schickard referred to the machine as Rechen Uhr—calculating meter or calculating clock, which proved to be the first mechanical calculating device ever created.

 Kepler was a great admirer of the logarithms of Napier.
 When in 1617 he first saw a copy of Napier’s book on logarithms, he didn’t fully understand them.
-He wrote to Wilhelm Schickard saying that some Scottish nobleman had come up with a way of turning all multiplications and divisions into additions and subtractions, but later remarked that he doubted it would work properly.
+He wrote to Wilhelm Schickard saying that some Scottish nobleman had come up with a way of turning all multiplications and divisions into additions and subtractions but later remarked that he doubted it would work properly.
 About a year later he reconsidered the concept and became so enthusiastic that he wrote to Napier (unfortunately he was already dead).

 Unfortunately, the machine, designed by Schickard around 1623, didn’t manage to survive to the present day.
-Only 3 documents about this machine have been found until now—two letters from Schickard to Kepler, and a sketch of the machine with instructions to the mechanician.
+Only 3 documents about this machine have been found until now — two letters from Schickard to Kepler, and a sketch of the machine with instructions to the mechanician.

 Caspar and Hammer however were not the first men, who noticed the machine of Schickard.
 Who was the first?

-In 1787, in the book “An account of the life, writings, and inventions of John Napier, of Merchiston”, the author—David Erskine, Earl of Buchan, mentioned that …Shickartus in a letter to Kepler, written in the year 1623, informs him that he had lately constructed a machine consisting of eleven entire and six mutilated little wheels, by which he performed the four arithmetical operations.
+In 1787, in the book “An account of the life, writings, and inventions of John Napier, of Merchiston”, the author — David Erskine, Earl of Buchan, mentioned that …Shickartus in a letter to Kepler, written in the year 1623, informs him that he had lately constructed a machine consisting of eleven entire and six mutilated little wheels, by which he performed the four arithmetical operations.

-In 1912 in the yearly German magazine Nachrichten des Württembergischen Vermessungstechnischen Vereins was published the sketch and the notes of the machine from the Württembergischen Landesbibliothek.
+In 1912 in the yearly German magazine Nachrichten des Württembergischen Vermessungstechnischen Vereins published the sketch and the notes of the machine from the Württembergischen Landesbibliothek.
 The author of the article A. Georgi was however probably not aware of the two letters of Schickard, but only with the note of Bohnenberger.
 He even claimed, that Leibnitz was aware of the machine of Schickard and accused him of plagiarism, which is unbelievable.

 In April 1957, Hammer announced his discovery during the conference about the history of mathematics in Oberwolfach, Germany.
 From this moment on, gradually it was made known to the general public, that namely Schickard, but not Blaise Pascal, is the inventor of the first mechanical calculating machine.